c0des1ayr/aria2-static-build/README.md

 OPENSSL_CONF=/tmp ./aria2c https://github.com/
 ```

-This will not be interfered with by Fedora's openssl configuration.
+Fedora's openssl configuration will not interfer with this.

-## Build locally yourself
+## Build it yourself locally

 Requirements: